Most typical phrasing

 Client says another freelancer is cheaper

-The client is comparing your quote with a cheaper option and testing whether you will race downward on price.
-You need to differentiate without sounding threatened.
+The client is testing whether you will race to the lowest number.
+You need to differentiate clearly without sounding threatened.

 Client asks if you can match a lower rate